JonathanVSV/Ppage2/_pages/repositories.md

   overlay_image: /assets/images/ceiba4.JPG
 ---

-This page shows an overview of the public repositories in my Github:
+This page shows an overview of the public repositories in my Github/Gitlab:

+* Repo with several scripts to perform different analyses for updating some of the Mexico's Natural Capital indicators (Capital Natural de México).
+This repo contains much of the work I did in CONABIO (Comisión Nacional para el Conocimiento y Uso de la Biodiversidad) [BiodiversidadES](https://gitlab.com/OscarGOGO/BiodiversidadES).

 * Repo to calculate some basic forest's structural and diversity attributes: [VegCommunity](https://github.com/JonathanVSV/VegCommunity).